 So, it may be worth reading our advice on a best man speech or a maid of honour speech.

 Either way, the basics suggest you don’t need to welcome people to the wedding.
 You don’t need to fit in countless thanks either.
-These will be handled by the father of the bride/groom himself.
+These will be handled by the father of the bride & the groom generally.

 Hopefully you have a good idea for a theme.
 If so, it’s ready to start writing!